dmwm/cms_consistency/README.rst

           - path: mc
           - path: data

+The "database" section configures the database connection.
+This section is used only by the ``db_dump.py`` tool.
+The tool can also read the database connection configuration from ``rucio.cfg`` file, so the "database" section in the YAML configuration file is optional.

 The "rses" section of the file is a dictionary indexed by the RSE name.
 It contains defaults section (RSE name "*") and RSE-specifc sections, one per RSE.
 Generally, the tools, when they are looking for a configuration parameter value, look it up by checking the RSE-specific portion first and then, if the option is not present there, looking into the defaults section.
 Therefore, the defaults and RSE-specific sections follow the same structure, but typically RSE-specific sections are much shorter and most of the configuration paraneters are specified in the defaults section.

-Here is the structure of the configuration file section:
+Here is the structure of the configuration file for each RSE, including the defaults:

 * partitions:  integer, default: 10 - number of partitions for file lists.
 Must be the same for scanner and DB dump.
 * scanner: